-- (1) The pro forma balance sheet data gives effect to (i) the February 2021 sale of an additional 84,485,407 shares of Series F redeemable convertible preferred stock for \$11.0 million of net cash proceeds; (ii) the conversion of all of our outstanding shares of redeemable convertible preferred shares of our Class A common stock and stock into an aggregate of shares of our Class B common stock immediately upon the closing of this offering; (iii) the issuance shares of our Class A common stock as a result of the expected net exercise of an outstanding warrant to purchase 79,545 shares of our Series D redeemable convertible preferred stock, subsequent conversion to Class A common stock, and the related reclassification of the redeemable convertible warrant liability to Class A common stock and additional paid-in capital, assuming an initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus; (iv) the issuance shares of our Class A common stock as a result of the expected net exercise of an outstanding warrant to purchase 8,361,424 shares of our Class A common stock, assuming an initial public offering price of \$ per share; and (v) the filing and effectiveness of our amended and restated certificate of incorporation upon the closing of this offering. - On a pro forma as adjusted basis to give further effect to our issuance and sale of Shares of Class A common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the estimated offering price range listed on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) Each \$1.00 increase or decrease, as applicable, in the assumed initial public offering price of per share, the midpoint of the estimated offering price range listed on the cover page of this prospectus, would increase or decrease, as applicable, the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- (1) The pro forma balance sheet data gives effect to (i) the conversion of all of our outstanding shares of redeemable convertible preferred stock into an aggregate of shares of our Class A shares of our Class B common stock immediately upon the closing of common stock and this offering; (ii) the issuance of shares of our Class A common stock as a result of the expected net exercise of an outstanding warrant to purchase 79,545 shares of our Series D redeemable convertible preferred stock, subsequent conversion to Class A common stock, and the related reclassification of the redeemable convertible warrant liability to Class A common stock and per share, which is additional paid-in capital, assuming an initial public offering price of \$ the midpoint of the estimated offering price range set forth on the cover page of this prospectus; (iii) the issuance of shares of our Class A common stock as a result of the expected net exercise of an outstanding warrant to purchase 8,361,424 shares of our Class A common stock, assuming an initial public offering price of \$ per share; and (iv) the filing and effectiveness of our amended and restated certificate of incorporation upon the closing of this offering. - (2) On a pro forma as adjusted basis to give further effect to our issuance and sale of Shares of Class A common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the estimated offering price range listed on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - Each \$1.00 increase or decrease, as applicable, in the assumed initial public offering price of (3) per share, the midpoint of the estimated offering price range listed on the cover page of this prospectus, would increase or decrease, as applicable, the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by million, assuming that the number of shares offered by us, as set forth on approximately \$ the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 Similarly, each increase or decrease, as applicable, of 1,000,000 shares in the number of shares offered by us at the assumed initial public offering price per share, the midpoint of the estimated offering price range listed on the cover page of this prospectus, would increase or decrease, as applicable the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The

-The pro forma and pro forma as adjusted information discussed above is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing. - (4) Working capital is defined as total current assets less total current liabilities.
+(4) pro forma and pro forma as adjusted information discussed above is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.
+Working capital is defined as total current assets less total current liabilities.
 See our financial statements and the related notes included elsewhere in this prospectus for further details regarding our current assets and current liabilities.